 The Greenway Conservancy works with a variety of partners and organizations to host over 300 events annually on the 15 acre greenway.
 Many events are recurring, such as the Greenway Open Market, the Boston Public Market Seasonal Farmers' Markets as well as fitness classes.
 Feel free to email us with any questions you may have when considering an event at: email@example.com.

 3. Please complete general event planning (e.g., event size, audience, and infrastructure needs) before contacting the Conservancy with an event proposal.
 We encourage you to walk the Greenway to understand the parks, but we will be happy to advise which one of the Greenway parks could best accommodate your event and check the availability of that date.
 Details on park infrastructure and capacity of the parks can be found in the Park Use Guidelines where you will also find park rules and regulations.

-3. Please note that during certain holiday weekends, we discourage additional events or programs.
+3. Please note that during certain holiday weekends, we strongly discourage additional events or programs.
 These days and weekends include:

 3. At least 60 days prior to the proposed event date, please do the following:

 Send all to: